Sonna/toy-robot/README.md

 Please engineer your solution to a standard you consider suitable for production.
 It is not required to provide any graphical output showing the movement of the toy robot.

+Please do not put your name in any of the submitted code since this makes it harder for us to review your submission anonymously.

 Installation
 ============